 Building scalability into the site structure

-A popular global shoe retailer built its site without including the ability to add new content to category pages.
+A popular global shoe retailer built its site without including the ability to add new content to improve SEO for ecommerce category pages.
 Obviously, this meant coordinating a massive development effort to add critical SEO copy needed to outrank competitors.

 Your own website’s SEO scalability issues may not be so obvious.
 Perhaps you have an image compression issue that’s slowing down your site.
 Or, the site may rely on faceted search without rel canonicals.
 Frequent crawls and audits will help you catch issues like this as early as possible.